Jarralz/google-homepage/README.md

-this is my current project initial file to understanding better flowwork of git.
+this is my current project initial file to understanding better flowwork of git. a simple Google search page for Odin Project.
-My name is Mohsin Ijaz
+Mohsin Ijaz
-this is just a tessting readme file...